 - cut down on fuel costs (speeding, sudden acceleration, hard braking)

 - reduce additional vehicle service, repairs, and parts replacement

 Monitoring your fleet’s defensive driving safety training at a click of a button

 Gaining insight into your fleet employees’ driving behaviors can help streamline your efforts against hazardous driving habits.
-In other words, if your defensive driving safety training is to pay off, a fleet management tool is imperative.
+In other words, if your defensive driving safety training is to pay off, a vehicle management tool is imperative.
 Using fleet Telematics in the vanguard, you can monitor driver behavior at a click of a button — quite literally.
-So, here are 5 ways to leverage the perks of a fleet management system for coaching your fleet vehicle drivers:
+So, here are 5 ways to leverage the perks of a vehicle management system for coaching your fleet vehicle drivers:

 1. Create KPIs